MDI Parent & Guardian Resources

 - Chinese (Traditional)

 The MDI is voluntary

 The MDI research study is voluntary.
-Once a school district has signed on, the schools, teachers, parents/guardians, and children are able to choose whether or not they participate.
-If a parent or guardian does not wish his or her child to be involved in completing the survey, they just need to let the school know.
-In addition, children can also choose not to participate.
+Once a school board has chosen to sign on, the schools, teachers, parents/guardians, and children are able to choose whether or not they participate.
+If a parent or guardian does not wish his or her child to be involved in completing the survey, they simply need to inform the school.
+In addition, children themselves also have the right to choose not to participate.

 Safeguarding MDI Data

 Safeguarding data is a responsibility HELP takes very seriously.
 Please visit our Safeguarding Personal Information page to learn more about how HELP safeguards research data and protects the confidentiality and privacy of individuals.

 Although individual children complete the MDI questionnaire, the results are not used to assess individual children, nor are they used to rank teachers, neighbourhoods, schools or school districts in any way.
 The MDI is a population-level research tool.
 As such, it measures trends for populations of children at a neighbourhood level.